mathieucaroff/mathieucaroff/README.md

 ## Definition

++ Attribution : Relate people to concrete events

-1. Certainty: assurance you can avoid pain and gain pleasure
+- Certainty: assurance you can avoid pain and gain pleasure
-2. Uncertainty/Variety: the need for the unknown, change, new stimuli
+- Uncertainty/Variety: the need for the unknown, change, new stimuli
-3. Significance: feeling unique, important, special or needed
+- Significance: feeling unique, important, special or needed
-4. Connection/Love: a strong feeling of closeness or union with someone or something
+- Connection/Love: a strong feeling of closeness or union with someone or something
-5. Growth: an expansion of capacity, capability or understanding
+- Growth: an expansion of capacity, capability or understanding
-6. Contribution: a sense of service and focus on helping, giving to and supporting others
+- Contribution: a sense of service and focus on helping, giving to and supporting others

 ## Attribution